keiji-imai/blog/content/rants/listening/index.md

 summary: "Am I a good person?"
 ---

-I wrote the following essay for a class, 21W.735 Reading and Writing the Essay (one of my all time favorite classes).
-It got [published](https://thetech.com/2024/06/13/free-listening) in MIT's newspaper, the Tech! (but please read it here because I've made some minor edits)

-****

-A strange loneliness crept over me as I noticed the man with a "Free Listening" sign sitting on the steps of Lobby 7.
-I had approached him the day before because I was feeling like nobody I'd been talking to actually wanted to talk to me.
-As I stood there, waiting for my next Campus Preview Weekend (CPW) event, I wondered if I would be able to form lasting friendships in college.
-Eventually I built up the courage to talk to him again.
+A strange loneliness crept over me as I noticed the man with a "Free Listening" sign sitting on the steps of Lobby 7 during Campus Preview Weekend.
+I had approached him the day before having felt a similar feeling.
+I didn't know if I would be able to form real friendships in college.
+After standing around for a while, I eventually built up the courage to talk to him again.

 "Hey, how's it going?"